Updated October 13, 2020

 - Dental disease is more common in older horses.
 Suspect teeth problems if horses are ‘quidding’ (dropping partially-chewed food) or drooling saliva

-- Worms – migrating worm larvae or large numbers of worms causing an obstruction:
+- Parasites – migrating worm larvae or large numbers of worms causing an obstruction:

 - Ensure regular fecal worm egg counts are carried out to determine if horses require treating for worms.
 Consult your veterinarian for advice